auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 3. [Call Your API](#call-api):
 Use the retrieved secure Access Token to call your API.
 4. [Refresh Tokens](#refresh-tokens):
-Use a refresh token to request new tokens when the existing ones expire.
+Use a refresh token to request new tokens when the existing secure ones expire.

 Optional: [Explore Sample Use Cases](#sample-use-cases)